hal/model-graph/README.md

 ![Model Graph](src/guide/model-graph.png)

-There are five main nodes in the graph:
+There are five main nodes in the database:

 1. Resource